edhull/edhull.github.io/_posts/2025-08-23-predbat-docker-tesla.md

 ## Teslemetry

-Early on in this adventure I accepted that the options for directly interacting with Tesla APIs [over the local network are limited](https://teslamotorsclub.com/tmc/threads/gateway2-dashboard-no-longer-accessible-as-of-17-06-2025.346025/) and that there would be a dependency on Tesla's internet-facing APIs.
+Early on in this adventure, I accepted that the options for directly interacting with Tesla APIs [over the local network are limited](https://teslamotorsclub.com/tmc/threads/gateway2-dashboard-no-longer-accessible-as-of-17-06-2025.346025/) and that there would be a dependency on Tesla's internet-hosted APIs.
 I wanted something reliable, and something that integrated into my existing smart home with minimal maintenance.

 My first attempt to control the Powerwall outside the Tesla app was based on [Scott Helme's fantastic blog series](https://scotthelme.co.uk/tag/tesla-powerwall/) covering his own adventures automating his Tesla Powerwalls with Home Assistant and Teslemetry.
 Teslemetry is a service which acts on your behalf to talk to Tesla's APIs and expose metrics and controls in a way which Home Assistant understands.
 It has a very reasonable cost of just over £2 a month, which is much more than it saves me through exposing this functionality and much less than NetZero now charge (although admittedly the feature set is very different).